 You can find carbon with large pores in many water filters.
 As long as it has no impurities—ionites and other substances which start to dissolve in moonshine during the chemical reaction.

-From my experience, birch charcoal is the best one to use to clear moonshine.
+From my experience, birch charcoal is a good one to use to clear moonshine.
 It’s not hard to find as it’s used in hookahs and grills.
 When choosing charcoal to be wary of any impurities in its list of contents.

 Birch charcoal is the best one